Welcome to New Columbia Vision

 DC Statehood Bills in the House and Senate in 2016

-Reintroduced at the start of the 114th Congress, the New Columbia Admission Act (Senate: S. 1688; House: HR 317) has now topped 133 cosponsors in the House and 20 in the Senate.
+Reintroduced at the start of the 114th Congress, the New Columbia Admission Act (Senate: S. 1688; House: HR 317) has now topped 133 cosponsors in the House and 20 in the Senate with Hawaii Senator Brian Schatz's cosponsorship just this week (9/6).
 We should be able to easily break 150 House cosponsors by the end of 2016.
 In the Senate, our cosponsors include Tim Kaine of Virginia, recently announced as the Democratic Vice Presidential nominee.
 How about your members of Congress?
 To check the full list of Senate and House cosponsors see here.

 DC Statehood in the 2016 Presidential Race